The second virus wave: How bad will it be as lockdowns ease?

 ROME (AP) — From the marbled halls of Italy to the wheat fields of Kansas, health authorities are increasingly warning that the question isn’t whether a second wave of coronavirus infections and deaths will hit, but when — and how badly.

-As more countries and U.S. states chaotically re-open for business — including some where infection rates are still rising — managing future cases is as important as preventing them.

-In India, which partly eased its virus lockdown this week, health authorities scrambled Wednesday to contain an outbreak at a massive market.
-Experts in hard-hit Italy, which just began easing some restrictions, warned lawmakers that a new wave of virus infections and deaths is coming.
-They urged intensified efforts to identify possible new victims, monitor their symptoms and trace their contacts.
+In India, which relaxed its lockdown this week, health authorities scrambled Wednesday to contain an outbreak at a huge market.
+Hard-hit New York City shut down its subway system overnight for disinfection.
+Experts in Italy, which just began easing some restrictions, warned lawmakers that a new surge of infections and deaths is coming, and they urged intensified efforts to identify victims, monitor their symptoms and trace their contacts.

-Germany warned of a second and even a third wave, and threatened to re-impose virus restrictions if new cases can’t be contained.
-German Chancellor Angela Merkel was meeting Wednesday with the country’s 16 governors to discuss further loosening restrictions that have crippled Europe’s largest economy.
+German Chancellor Angela Merkel said after meeting with the country’s 16 governors that restaurants and remaining shops will be allowed to reopen in the coming weeks but that restrictions will be reimposed if new infections hit a certain level.

-Many areas are still struggling with the first wave of this pandemic.
+Many areas are still struggling with the first wave.
 Brazil for the first time locked down a large city, the capital of Maranhão state.
-Across the ocean, the number of confirmed coronavirus cases in Africa has shot up 42% in the past week and infections are expected to surpass 50,000 on Wednesday.
+Across the ocean, the number of confirmed coronavirus cases in Africa has shot up 42% in the past week.
+Infections were expected to surpass 50,000 there on Wednesday.

 An Associated Press analysis, meanwhile, found that U.S. infection rates outside the New York City area are in fact rising, notably in rural areas.
 It found New York’s progress against the virus was overshadowing increasing infections elsewhere.